-"""Calculate, convert, calibrate, and reduce phasor coordinates.
+"""Calculate, convert, and reduce phasor coordinates.

 The ``phasorpy.phasor`` module provides functions to: